Alexandrina Pendatchanska: Career

 During the summer 2014 festival season, under the name of Alex Penda, she appeared in The Santa Fe Opera's new production of Beethoven's Fidelio, singing the role of Leonore.
+She sang the title role in Nicola Berloffa's staging of Carmen at the Theater St. Gallen in 2014 with Ladislav Elgr as Don José, Cristina Pasaroiu as Micaëla, and Aris Argiris as Escamillo.
+Footage from the rehearsals was used in the documentary Loving Carmen.

 Critical reception

 On the stage Alexandrina Pendatchanska is particularly praised for her Mozart and bel canto roles, specializing in passionate ladies such as the three Mozart queens, Vitellia, Donna Elvira and Elettra, the last which had often been cited as the definitive interpretation.

 Besides being active on the stage, she also sings concert programs around the world including music festivals.
 Her concert repertoire includes the Requiem by Verdi, Rossini's Stabat Mater and Petite messe solennelle, and Le Roi David by Honegger.